US Intelligence Community Has Lost Credibility Due To Leaks

 The US survived without it for 128 years, it can survive without it again.
 But it probably can't be Team America without it.

+There in lies the problem.
+There are those who do not want a "Team America".

-also at the top (Score:5, Insightful)
+also at the top (Score:3, Insightful)

 With Trump blurting out "I'm not saying we got our intelligence from Israel, but: Israel" and "Oh and we got some nuke subs over there, look how tough I am", there are leaks at the top as well.